d-bl/MAE-gf/docs/snow-stitches/index.md

 We figured out some  blob recipes as test cases.
 Due to the vast [numbers](../counting-snow) of possible snowflakes we can´t be exhaustive.
 <a href="654321.svg" target="_blank">Show</a>
-the collection of samples in another tab to copy-paste the recipes in the captions.
+the collection of samples in another tab to copy the recipes in the captions.

 ![](563412-145236.svg)

 6 pairs with all pairs entering before leaving
 ----------------------------------------------

-Try the blob recipes above in the following form, the go button leads you to the interactive diagrams.
+Try the blob recipes copied above in the following form, the buttons leads you to the interactive diagrams.

 {% include snow-6.html %}